-You are currently viewing Solving ORA-27104: system-defined limits for shared memory was misconfigured
+You are currently viewing Fixing ORA-27104: system-defined limits for shared memory was misconfigured

 /opt/oracle/diag/rdbms/orclcdb/ORCLCDB/alert/log.xml